Anskiere1974/MLSStadiumFinder/README.md

 * styling infowindow
 * error fallbacks on APIs
 * prettify HTML, CSS, JS
-* run JSHINT on code
+* run JSHINT on code.
 * more work on documentation